 San Sebastian is a stunning city in the north east corner of Spain.
 The beautiful architecture of the new and old cities are built around a golden beach that sweeps around a beautiful bay (Bahia de la Concha).
 The dozens of bars and restaurants serve up some of the best Pintxos (small portions of food usually served on bread) and, I would argue, the best steak in the world.

 I decided to visit San Sebastian after eating Txuleton steak at a Hawksmoor evening hosted by Nieves Barragan Mohacho (formerly of Barrafina).
 It was one of the best steaks I had ever eaten.
-Every bite delivered a punch of intense beef savour.
-Now that I had experienced heaven and now I was hooked.
-I tried to find places in London that sold Txuleton beef and happened upon Turner and George near Angel.
+Every bite delivered a punch of intense beef savour: I had experienced heaven and was hooked.
+I tried to find places in London that sold Txuleton beef and came across Turner and George near Angel.
 Oddly enough they immediately sold out of Txuleton after my visit.

 It’s fair to say that I may have been little obsessed with this steak.
 This obsession led to a longing to travel and find the best steak in San Sebastian.